degencap777/whatsAppChatAI/README.md

 This program is licensed under the [GNU General Public License v3.0][license]

 ## Notes
-- The AI is currently not working.
-Generelly is the program not finished yet
+- The AI is currently not working

 _Copyright (C) 2020 by Maurice-Pascal Larivière.
 All rights reserved_